Popular

 Safe havens tend to retain value or appreciate during market downturns.
 The lower risk of safe havens usually translates to lower potential returns.
 Some popular safe havens include precious metals, bonds, blue-chip stocks, cash, and real estate.
 Inflation is a major risk for many safe haven investments.

-READ ALSO: What is a middle cinema?
+READ ALSO: What is modern slang for cool?

 What is the safest currency to invest in?